 - Submit a two to three page letter addressed to the Graduate Nursing Admissions Committee describing the applicant’s professional goals

-- Submit three recommendation letters from healthcare professionals who can give a reference as to the applicant’s potential (these should be from professionals in supervisory positions and not colleagues or friends; prefer one from a previous professor, and
+- Submit three recommendation letters from healthcare professionals who can give a reference as to the applicant’s potential (these should be from professionals in supervisory positions and not colleagues or friends; prefer one from a previous professor

 - Holding an unencumbered license to practice as a registered nurse in the state of Tennessee; clinical practicum experiences may necessitate licensure in surrounding states.
 Compact licenses accepted.

-Once admitted, applicants are required to meet all background check, drug screening, immunizations, medical profile and BLS certification requirements as indicated below.
+Once admitted, applicants are required to meet all background check, drug screening, immunizations, medical profile, and AHA BLS certification requirements as indicated below.